 - Contract Agents (FG I to FG IV)

-The basic salaries are annually adjusted to inflation and purchasing power in each EU country to ensure that there is a parity with living costs and the general labor market.
-Additionally, salaries for staff employed by EU institutions outside of Belgium are further adjusted to something called the Correction Coefficient (read more below) to reflect cost of living in the particular country.
+Your basic salary is adjusted annually according to inflation and purchasing power in your EU country of employment, ensuring parity with living costs and the general labour market.
+Furthermore, if you work for an EU institution outside of Belgium or Luxembourg, your salary is subject to the Correction Coefficient, which accounts for the cost of living in your specific country.

 Salaries of Administrators (AD) and Assistants (AST)